%20Clone%20with%20Adalo.jpg)

 The Traditional vs. No-Code Development Path

 Building a social media app traditionally requires hiring developers at salaries ranging from $75,000-$150,000 annually, learning complex programming languages, and spending months on development.
-No-code platforms eliminate these barriers entirely.
+AI-powered app builders eliminate these barriers entirely.

-With Adalo’s visual drag-and-drop interface, over 1 million apps have been created by makers who don’t write code.
-The platform has powered countless app projects, proving that sophisticated applications are achievable without traditional programming expertise.
+With Adalo's visual drag-and-drop interface, over 3 million apps have been created by makers who don't write code.
+The platform has been described as "easy as PowerPoint," proving that sophisticated applications are achievable without traditional programming expertise.
+The AI features Builder promises vibe-coding creation speed—describe what you want, and the platform generates it.

 What Makes Social Media Apps Ideal for No-Code